buehlpa/buehlpa/README.md

 # Hi my name is Pascal I'm a Datascientist 🤖, currently working @Swisscom in Data & AI Consulting

 Repos contain work on:
-- Multimodal causal Transformation models, aka bernsteinflows (Tram DAG)
+- Multimodal causal Transformation models (Tram DAG), ordinal and continous Transformation models (aka Bernsteinflow)
 - Deeplearning models for Stroke Recovery
 - Unsupervised Anomaly Detection with (not only) Vision Transformers
 - Learning subjects and Tutoring